 Serious awards could be for things like “best attendance,” “employee of the year,” or “most improved cleaner.”

 Vickie Eubanks and the team at South Shore Building Services in Anaheim, CA, go above and beyond by awarding employees with perfect attendance a pin and plaque at their annual holiday party.

 You may not have the budget or time to give plaques and cash bonuses this year, but certificates and thank you cards can go a long way too.

 Silly awards could be things like “best dressed” or “most likely to get a parking ticket while on the job” — whatever comes to mind when you think of that team member.

 If you want to go the silly route you should first evaluate the kind of relationship you have with your team.
 Would anyone be offended if you poked a little fun at them?
-If you’re confident they will see the humour in it, just be sure make everyone’s awards silly to avoid hurting any feelings.
+If you’re confident they will see the humor in it, just be sure to make everyone’s awards silly to avoid hurting any feelings.